-Complaints about the quality or accuracy of the information being disseminated in a report or other document should be addressed in writing to the
+ASPE has developed administrative mechanisms to allow affected persons to seek and obtain correction of disseminated information that does not comply with OMB, HHS and ASPE guidelines.
+Complaints about the quality or accuracy of the information being disseminated in a report or other document should be addressed in writing by mail to:

-Coordinator of Information Dissemination

-Office of the Assistant Secretary for Planning and Evaluation

-200 Independence Ave., S.W.
+Coordinator of Information Dissemination Office of the Assistant Secretary for Planning and Evaluation 200 Independence Ave., S.W.
 Washington, D.C.
-20201.
+20201